ekc395/bull/README.md

 - **Verdict caching** — keyed by `(ticker, ET trading day)`.
 Same ticker on the same NYSE session returns the cached row, no LLM call.
 Bypass with `force=true`.
 - **Paper trading via Alpaca** — `paper=True` is hardcoded; there is no path that constructs a live client.
 Position sizing defaults to 2% of equity (`BULL_POSITION_SIZE_PCT`).
 - **Portfolio + journal** — equity curve, current positions, and a verdict history with realized-return scoring at fixed trading-day horizons.
-- **Outcome-feedback learning layer** (`policy/`) — a rule wrapped around the fixed model, learned from realized outcomes rather than by training it.
-It calibrates confidence and per-setup edge (`GET /policy/calibration`), gates and sizes trades (each verdict carries an advisory act/size decision; `POST /orders` sizes from it), and can optionally feed the model its own past outcomes for similar setups (`BULL_OUTCOME_FEEDBACK`, off by default).
+- **Outcome-feedback learning layer** (`policy/`) — a rule wrapped around the fixed prompt + pipeline, learned from realized outcomes rather than by training the model (outcomes are pooled across models, so the track record survives model switches).
+It calibrates confidence and per-setup edge (`GET /policy/calibration`), gates and sizes trades (each verdict carries an advisory act/size decision; `POST /orders` sizes from it), and can optionally feed the model the system's past outcomes for similar setups (`BULL_OUTCOME_FEEDBACK`, off by default).
 Degrades gracefully — guardrails-only at base size until enough verdicts are scored.

 ## Stack